How to create HDR image in Photoshop

 And here is what came out after processing this single shot using exposure and other adjustments:

 You can see that in the final photo shadowed areas are more clearly visible, and hilights (the sky) are not burned.
-I created this pseudo HDR photo in Photoshop by myself and didn’t use automated programs such as Photomatix.
+I created this pseudo HDR photo in Photoshop, but if you don’t have Photoshop, or want an easier way to create HDR or pseudo HDR images, check out Photomatix.

 When I just started getting interested in photography I discovered many interesting sites and forums on the web.
 And from time to time I saw this mysterious abbreviation HDR, and very unusual photos under it.
 And for some time I couldn’t figure out what it is that people do with their photographs that make them “HDR”.